 If your traveling from the San Diego International Airport then you can easily locate Torrey Pines State Natural Reserve.
 It is about a 17 mile drive. on the North I-5 freeway.

 Normally, if the traffic is not crazy busy then you can most definitely make it in about 25-30min.
-If the traffic does become heavier expect it to take anywhere from 45-60min.
+If the traffic is heavier expect it to take anywhere from 45-60min.

 As an overview: